ntamas/cl1/doc/cytoscape/index.rst

     This button toggles between the `simple view`_ and the `detailed view`_.

 |find| **Find clusters of selected nodes**
-    By clicking this button, Cluster ONE will evaluate all the nodes that are selected in the current Cytoscape network and select the clusters in which at least one of the selected nodes participate.
+    By clicking this button, ClusterONE will evaluate all the nodes that are selected in the current Cytoscape network and select the clusters in which at least one of the selected nodes participate.
 It can primarily be used to find the cluster(s) of a single node after selecting that node in the